MircoBlitz/HeraldTalkcards/README.md

 # Herald Talkcard Generator
 This project is a rough python project to merge halfnarp and chaos west json files and dump them as pdf of json file

-BETA: only listing and file export availiable as of now
+BETA: no pdf yet. odt works

 ##ToDo
-* DIN-A5 pdf template
+* DIN-A4 odt template
-* DIN-A4 pdf template
+* convert odt to pdf
-* beautify input

 ## usage
 1. clone the repo